TravelSizedLions/kleptool-package-manager/README.md

   - Are all dependencies in the new configuration compatible with the license of the project?
   - Does this commit/project have a high/low CVE CVSS score?
 Or incorporate a number of CVE-laden transitive dependencies?

+##### Strictness

-- How restrictive are the constraints on the new version compared to the existing version?
+How restrictive are the constraints on the new version compared to the existing version?

 - Wider constraint ranges mean searching through more transitive dependencies for a candidate.
 - Smaller constaint ranges mean less space to search, but provides fewer potential opportunities for optimization

+##### Affect on the Dependency Graph

+- How does the neighbor affect the dependency graph?
+  - How many new transitive dependencies are added and/or removed?
+  - Do the added/modified transitive dependencies contain riskier requirements or safer ones?
+Do removed transitive dependencies reduce the number of risky requirements?

+##### Scale of the Change

+How big is the change in actual code from one commit to the next?

+- number of bytes in the diff
+- number of lines in the diff
+  - added
+  - removed
+  - changed
+- number of files added/removed/changed

+##### Commit Documentation

+- Is there a tag?
-- Popularity of the dependency
+- Quality of the commit message
-  - More widely used dependencies tend to score better and have fewer compatibility problems than rarely used dependencies)
+- How big is the change from one version to the next?
+  - Major > Minor > Patch > Meta (as in meta information appended to the tag such as `rc1`, `alpha`, and `beta`), and single commit differences are closest of all

+##### Commit Freshness

 - Maintenence Status of the dependency

   - When was the last commit or tagged version of this dependency?
   - How often on average are changes made to this dependency, and how big are they?

-## Modeling the Heuristic
+### Modeling the Heuristic

 When describing this project to a colleague of mine, he was fascinated by the proposition of using A\* to search the space of dependency configurations for an optimal graph, however I was hesitant at first to mention the use of Machine Learning as a means of determining the heuristic.